 The pH of local groundwater is largely driven by natural processes with unconfined aquifers tending to have lower values and confined aquifers higher values.
 This is the expected pattern whereby natural chemical degradation processes in oxygen deficient confined aquifers produce bicarbonate which increases pH.
-Conversely rainfall enriched in CO_2 has the opposite effect and pH falls as this water leaches through the soil down to the water table.
+Conversely rainfall enriched in CO_2 has the opposite effect and pH falls as this water leaches or reacts with soil material as it travels down to the groundwater table.